MENU

 Hiyodori-zaka

 Hiyodori-zaka Slope and the nearby Old Samurai Residences, located in Chiba’s Sakura City, provide travelers with an authentic taste of local history.
-Being located a twenty-minute walk from JR Sakura Station – which itself sits twenty minutes by train from both JR Chiba and JR Narita stations – puts these destinations at just the right distance to ferry one out of the modern world and into the Edo period.
+Being located a twenty-minute walk from JR Sakura Station – which itself sits twenty minutes by train from both JR Chiba and JR Narita stations – puts these destinations at just the right distance to ferry one out of the modern world and into a bamboo forest that’s remained since the Edo period.
 The samurai themselves were famous for their journeys on foot, and such a setting affords you the chance to walk a mile in their boots.

 Start your journey with a walk along the bamboo-lined path at Hiyodori-zaka Slope.
 It is said that the scene here has hardly changed since the days of the samurai, allowing visitors to transport themselves into another era – and into the mindset of those who once trod this very road.
 Making reservations in advance, visitors may partake in a Samurai Sanpo (Samurai Stroll) in which you may don a samurai costume and even try out wielding a sword!
 Contact information is available (in Japanese) here: https://www.city.sakura.lg.jp/soshiki/sakuranomiryoku/event_kanko/17737.html